Neutrino Decoherence via Modified Dispersion: Results and Discussion

 In neutrino decoherence studies, the coherence length $l_{\mathrm{coh}}$ is a measure of the propagation length after which the survival and transition probability amplitudes of the neutrinos are suppressed by a factor of $e$ (see Eq.~\eqref{eq:3fdecohprob} for a quick reference) and can be expressed as the inverse of the decoherence strength, i.e., $l_{\text{coh}} = 1/ \Gamma(E)$.
 Since, for all values of $a$, except $a=1$, we have negative energy dependency of the decoherence parameter, and hence the coherence length increases with energy, as is evident from Eq.~\eqref{eq:decohpara}.
 This suggests that the effects of quantum gravity are reasonably prominent over a broad spectrum of energy ranging from a few fractions of meV to PeV.
 This helps us to pick the right kind of sources to look for while studying decoherence.

 In Fig.~\ref{fig:cohlen}, the coherence lengths corresponding to various values of $a$ are illustrated.
 As expected, these lengths exhibit a steady increase with energy until they reach the Planck energy.
 For relic neutrinos with energy $\mathcal{O}(10^{-13})$ GeV, the coherence length ($l_{\text{coh}}$) for lower values of $a$ is significantly smaller than both the Earth-Sun distance ($\approx 10^{8}$ km) and the Earth's diameter ($\approx 10^{4}$ km), indicating a loss of coherence.
 Furthermore, as the value of $a$ approaches 1, $l_{\text{coh}}$ increases substantially, surpassing the milky way diameter ($\approx 10^{18}$ km) while staying below the radius of observable universe ($\approx 10^{24}$ km), thereby providing clear evidence of decoherence in this context as well.
 In the case of solar neutrinos with energies $\mathcal{O}(10^{-4})$ GeV, coherence lengths clearly follow a trend akin to that of the cosmic neutrino background (CNB) neutrinos.
 Decoherence signatures become pronounced as the parameter $a$ changes from $0$ to $1$, even at these lower energy levels.
 In parallel, for atmospheric neutrinos with energies $\mathcal{O}(10^{3})$ GeV, the impact of decoherence manifests over distances well below the Earth's diameter, remaining observable till the propagation length is comparable to the radius of the observable universe for all possible values of $a$.
 Furthermore, for ultra high energy (UHE) neutrinos of energy $\mathcal{O}(10^{6})$ GeV, it can be seen that only near to the Earth-Sun distance, the neutrinos lose coherence.
 As $a\rightarrow1$, the effects become more prominent, making it verifiable in observatories on Earth.
+Here we note that the MSW effects~\cite{Wolfenstein:1977ue, Mikheyev:1985zog, Mikheev:1986wj}, which is relevant for neutrinos moving in matter with varying density, may not be significant here since irrespective of the source, e.g., solar or supernova, the neutrinos are going to cover enormous distances to accumulate quantum gravitational effects proportionately.
+Therefore, for most part of the trajectory it will resemble vacuum oscillations and thus we are neglecting the matter effects in our study.